Clustering and variable selection for categorical multivariate data: Practical application

-For a given maximum value $K_{\max}$ of the number of clusters, the number of models under competition is equal to $1+\left(K_{\max}-1\right)*\left(2^L-1\right)$.
-Since this number is huge in most situations, it is very painful to consider all competing models for calibration of the parameter $\lambda$.
-On the other hand, we need enough models to ensure that there is a clear jump in the sequence of selected dimension.
-We consider the modified backward-stepwise algorithm proposed in \citep{ToussileGassiat2009}, which explores of cardinalities of $S$.
-It enables to gather the most competitive models among all possible $S$ for a given number $K$ of clusters and a given penalty function $\pen_n$.
-It gives also the choice to add a complementary exploration step based on a similarly modified forward strategy.
-We will refer to this algorithm as $explorer\left(K,\ \pen_n\right)$.
+For a given maximum number of clusters $K_{\max}$, the number of competing models is equal to $1+(K_{\max}-1)*(2^{L}-1)$.
+Because this is a very large number in most situations, it would be very laborious to consider the total number of potentially applicable models to calibrate the parameter $\lambda$.
+Nevertheless, a sufficient number of models is necessary to ensure a clear jump in the selected dimension sequence.
+We therefore consider the modified backward-stepwise algorithm proposed in \cite{ToussileGassiat2009}, which enables us to gather the most competitive models among all possible $S$ for a given number of clusters $K$ and a given penalty function $\pen_{n}$.
+This algorithm also offers the possibility to add a complementary exploration step based on a similarly modified forward strategy: we refer to this algorithm as $explorer(K,\ \pen_{n})$.